Index : H

 Since the coming of Christ the Catholic family is not just a poetic or rhetorical model but the pattern of what all family life in the world must be.
 Family life came into existence with the coming of Christ in a way that no one anywhere in recorded history had lived "family life" before the time of Christ.

 If there is one phenomenon that characterizes the modern world, especially the modern western world, it is the breakdown of family life.
 The most rampant divorce rate of human history, which in some cities in the United States has reached a rate approaching a 100%.
 One large city, unnamed, recently had a divorce rate of 500%, five divorces for one marriage that year.
 The national American rate is well over 50% and climbing constantly.
-European social scientists, who see what’s happening, say America on these conditions cannot survive.
+European social scientists, who see whats happening, say America on these conditions cannot survive.

 Why a HOLY HOUR before Jesus in the Blessed Sacrament?
 Perhaps many still ask that question.
-To it there is basically only one answer: Jesus Christ, the God-Man, is present.
+To it there is basically only

 "The title of our present meditation is certainly strange.
 In fact, it is really two titles wrapped in one.
 Both parts of the title are contrasts.
 The first is between the Holy Mass and the innocents who were killed by King Herod.
 The second is a contrast between the sacrifice of Christ and the sacrifices of human beings." - Fr.
 John A. Hardon, S.J.